Build a receiver

 • context.Context: Most of the time, a receiver will be processing a long-running operation, so the recommendation is to ignore this context and actually create a new one from context.Background().

-• Host: The host is meant to enable the receiver to communicate with the Collector’s host once it’s up and running.
+• Host: The host is meant to enable the receiver to communicate with the Collector host once it is up and running.

-The Shutdown() represents a signal of the Collector telling the component that the service is getting shutdown and as such the component should stop its processing and make all the necessary cleanup work required:
+The Shutdown() method represents a signal of the Collector telling the component that the service is getting shutdown and as such, the component should stop its processing and make all the necessary cleanup work required:

 • context.Context: the context passed by the Collector as part of the shutdown operation.

-You will start the implementation by creating a new file called trace-receiver.go within tailtracer folder:
+You will start the implementation by creating a new file called trace-receiver.go in tailtracer folder:

 touch tailtracer/trace-receiver.go

-And then add the declaration to a type called tailtracerReceiver as follow:
+And then add the declaration to a type called tailtracerReceiver as follows:

 type tailtracerReceiver struct{